RyanMillerC/ryanmillerc.github.io/_posts/2022-10-10-Deploy-Applications-with-OpenShift-GitOps.md

 This commit adds a Helm chart for the example *theme-park-api* application.
 This will be deployed to the cluster using Argo CD in later commits.

+**The contents of this chart don't matter!** If you don't know Helm, that's ok.
+The only purpose of this chart is to have an example application to deploy with Argo.

+(**Bonus:** Check out [Writing Helm Charts isn't hard] for a primer on Helm.)

 ## Add namespace for theme-park-api under ./gitops ([7c226e5])

 ```diff